TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/ExtendingTca/StoringChanges/Index.rst

    to have a single file for table "tt\_content" for instance.
 When dealing with custom content elements this file can get 1000+ lines very quickly and maintainability can get hard quickly as well.
-   Also names don't matter in that folder, at least not to TYPO3.
+   Also names don't matter in that folder, at least not to `TYPO3`:pn:.
 They only might influence loading order.
 Proper naming is only relevant for the real definition of tables one folder up in :file:`Configuration/TCA`

 .. important::

-   Be aware that you cannot extend the TCA of extensions if it was configured within its :file:`ext_tables.php` file, usually containing the "ctrl" section referencing a "dynamicConfigFile".
+   Be aware that you cannot extend the `TCA`:pn: of extensions if it was configured within its :file:`ext_tables.php` file, usually containing the "ctrl" section referencing a "dynamicConfigFile".
 Please ask the extension author to switch to the :file:`Configuration/TCA/<tablename>.php` setup.

 .. important::

-   Only TCA-related changes should go into :file:`Configuration/TCA/Overrides` files.
+   Only `TCA`:pn:-related changes should go into :file:`Configuration/TCA/Overrides` files.
 Some API calls may be okay as long as they also manipulate only :php:`$GLOBALS['TCA']`.
 For example, it is fine to register a plugin with :php:`\TYPO3\CMS\Core\Utility\ExtensionManagementUtility::addPlugin()` in